 The University of Chicago confers degrees and distributes diplomas at the end of each quarter.
-Diplomas are considered official University documents and bear the official seal of the University along with the signatures of the Chairperson of the Board of Trustees, the President of the University, the Provost, and the respective Dean.
+Diplomas are considered official University documents.
 As students prepare to conclude their studies, they are required to Apply for Graduation no later than the end of the first week of the quarter in which they plan to graduate.
 The application requires students to confirm or update the name they wish to appear on their diploma and to indicate a mailing address for the Diploma; to be used in lieu of the student receiving the diploma in person on the day of graduation.

 If needed, Replacement Diplomas may be ordered from the Office of the University Registrar.

 Should graduates need to obtain certified copies of their diploma, please review directions on the Apostille page.
 Note: CeDiplomas (available for graduates from Spring 2017 to present) may be accepted as a certified diploma in lieu of an Apostille.